 VICE: Hi, Claire.
 How did you get into photographing illegal raves?

 Claire McIntyre: I started photographing the regular techno club scene.
 You're usually not allowed to take pictures in those places – they don't allow phones or cameras – so I brought my little analog camera along.
-I could sneak it in because people didn't really know what it was.
 So as I did more of those I met people who run warehouse raves, and started shooting them, and I really liked it.

 How did you avoid being caught if you were using flash in the dark?